-- 1) A perception test concerning the detection threshold of speech perception in noise will be carried out. - 2) In the test, the speech sound embedded in various levels of noise will be presented using Matlab with psychophysics toolbox. - A facial skin stretch perturbation will be applied as a main tool of somatosensory stimulation.
-The stimulation is generated using a robotic device (SenSable Technologies: Phantom 1.0) controlled with Matlab and custom-made control driver (Fig. 1). - 4) The participant's responses will be analyzed using R for statistical analysis.
+- 1) A perception test concerning the detection threshold of speech perception in noise will be carried out. - 2) In the test, the speech sentences embedded in noise will be presented using Matlab with psychophysics toolbox. - A facial skin stretch perturbation will be applied as a main tool of somatosensory stimulation.
+The stimulation is generated using a robotic device (SenSable Technologies: Phantom 1.0) controlled with Matlab and custom-made control driver (Fig. 1). - 4) The participant's responses will be analyzed using Prrat for speech sound analysis and R for statistical analysis.